JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ Okay, I need to think about where I want to the user to go after they have signed up.
 Oh!
 I need to set they sessions hash
 ~ Okay, I need to create a login page and form
 ~ I'm going to check for params at post '/login', then I have to look into authentication of password ~ I may want to divide up my views folder into sub-folder, namely, users and hikes.
 Review material: 'Login lab'.
+~ So I've authenticated the password by adding bcrypt and has_secure_password to the User model.
+~ So far, I've handled signup and login.
+~ I want to do a logout, including a button on the hikes pages.
+    * Test out signup and login, make sure password is secure ~ Deleted users_controllers.rb